 - Preheat oven to 375° F. Generously butter a 2-quart gratin dish or several small equivalents.

 - Make the filling: In a large skillet heat olive oil (and optional truffled olive oil) over medium-high heat.
 Add the shallots, garlic, and bacon or pancetta, and sauté until the shallots are soft, 1-2 minutes.
-Add the mushrooms and butternut squash and sauté until the squash starts to soften and brown, about 15 minutes.
+Add the mushrooms and butternut squash and sauté for about 5 minutes.
 Add parsley, sage, stock, and season with salt and pepper to taste.
 Remove the butternut squash filling from heat.

 - Pour the squash mixture into the prepared baking dish(es).